 Haleakala Crater Grand Loop – 13 miles, 8 hours

 This hike is a great way to see the crater.
-Camp Maui-X offers backpacks and gear rental you’ll definitely want to make your journey easier.
-You will descend the dry southern side of the crater, make your way around pu’u (cinder cones) as you cross the center, and ascend the wetter northern side of the crater near the Ko’olau Gap.
-You can expect to see Nene (the native Hawaiian goose) and Silverswords (a plant found only in Hawaii), and will experience all of the varied environments found in the crater.
+You will descend the dry south side of the crater, make your way around pu’u (cinder cones) as you cross the center, and ascend the wetter northern side of the crater near the Ko’olau Gap.
+You can expect to see Nene (the native Hawaiian goose) and Silverswords (a plant found only in Hawaii) and will experience all of the varied environments found in the crater.